Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Experiments

+In Table~\ref{Table:NABDatasetsParameters}, we present the obtained optimal values of $\mathcal{W}_{size}$ and anomaly classification factor $\varepsilon$ of OeSNN-UAD for data files, which were used in the experiments the results of which are presented in Table~\ref{Table:ResultsNABDatasets}.

-In Table~\ref{Table:ResultsYahoo}, we present comparison of the obtained F-measure values for each category of data files in the Yahoo Anomaly Dataset.
-For the real data files category (\texttt{A1Benchmark}), the proposed OeSNN-UAD approach provides better results than recent results reported in the literature, while for the other three categories of data files OeSNN-UAD is competitive to the reported results.
+In Table~\ref{Table:ResultsYahoo}, we present the comparison of the obtained F-measure values for each category of data files in the Yahoo Anomaly Dataset repository.
+For the real data files category (\texttt{A1Benchmark}), the proposed OeSNN-UAD approach provides higher values of the F-measure than the recent results reported in the literature \citep{Munir2019_IEEEAccess_DEEPAnT}, while for the other three categories of data files, OeSNN-UAD's results are competitive to the results reported there.